 - Add another ounce of bourbon and repeat the swirl

-- Garnish with the slice of peel
+- Garnish with the slice of orange peel

 But just one last thing…